isomerpages/moe-bendemeersec/_key-programmes/National Digital Literacy/Purchase of PLD for Sec 1 (Y2022).md

 <p style="text-align:justify">Schools will progressively roll out IT applications that will be vital for students’ teaching and learning.
 These include:</p)

-* (a)   **Student iCON**: Every secondary school student will be provided with access to the Google Suite set of tools, including email address.
+* <p style="text-align:justify">(a)   <b>Student iCON</b>: Every secondary school student will be provided with access to the Google Suite set of tools, including email address.>/p>
-* (b)  **Microsoft ProPlus**: Every secondary school student will be able to use Microsoft Office tools that include Word, PowerPoint and Excel.
+* <p style="text-align:justify">(b)  <b>Microsoft ProPlus</b>: Every secondary school student will be able to use Microsoft Office tools that include Word, PowerPoint and Excel.</p>
-* (c)   **Zoom**: Every secondary school student will be given a Zoom free account with 40 min time limit for their video conferencing needs.
+* <p style="text-align:justify">(c)   <b>Zoom</b>: Every secondary school student will be given a Zoom free account with 40 min time limit for their video conferencing needs. </p>

-The school will need to use your child’s/ward’s full name, Student MIMS account and class to set up user accounts.
-Schools may also choose to roll out applications other than those listed above.
+<p style="text-align:justify">The school will need to use your child’s/ward’s full name, Student MIMS account and class to set up user accounts.
+Schools may also choose to roll out applications other than those listed above.</p>